msaarna/cleanym/README.md

 ## Why CLEANYM?

 Traditional ADPCM encoders often make decisions based only on the current sample, leading to "greedy" choices that can propagate errors or introduce noticeable artifacts.
-CLEANYM's look-ahead mechanism allows the encoder to anticipate future signal changes and choose the ADPCM code that minimizes distortion over a short window, resulting in a much cleaner and more faithful reproduction of the original audio.
+CLEANYM's look-ahead mechanism allows the encoder to anticipate future signal changes and choose the ADPCM code that minimizes distortion over a short window, resulting in a cleaner reproduction of the original audio.
 This is particularly beneficial for applications where every bit of quality matters within tight constraints.
+CLEANYM look-ahead is entirely implemented in the encoder, with a stock YMZ decoder.
+This allows usage in applications with YMZ specific hardware.

 ## Build Instructions